Key Highlights

 The average monthly housing cost is around $952.
 Other costs like healthcare, groceries, and several other reasons are the reasons that make this country one of the most expensive countries in the world.

-• Cost of Groceries: Higher than many other countries; average monthly grocery bill around NOK 5,000-7,000.
+- Cost of Groceries: The average monthly grocery bill is around NOK 5,000-7,000 higher than in many other countries.

 3. Iceland